Best Master’s of Science (MSN) in Public Health Nursing – 2021

 - Time Commitment: Most MSN degrees take between 2 and 3 years to complete.
 However, some schools offer accelerated programs in which the coursework can be completed in closer to one year.
 Completion time can vary based on whether a student is studying on a full- or part-time basis, or if the student is taking online classes that are self-paced (meaning they can be completed as quickly or as slowly as the student wishes).

 - Program Cost: The cost for an MSN in Public Health Nursing program varies from school to school based on a number of factors including geographic location, type of school, program format (online vs. classroom) as well as a student's residency status.
 When researching schools, be sure to factor in the cost of materials, mandatory university and course fees, campus housing and/or cost the commuting in addition to the tuition cost for a complete picture of the program cost.

 - Sample Coursework: When researching schools, it's a good idea to review the required courses for the public health MSN program.
-Typical coursework for a public health nursing MSN program include advanced nursing research, epidemiology, public health program development and evaluation and biostatistics.
+Typical coursework for a public health nursing MSN program includes advanced nursing research, epidemiology, public health program development, and evaluation and biostatistics.
 All MSN programs also include clinical practice hours that are completed in the field.

 You may also consider a Dual MSN/MPH degree program.